iodide-project/iodide/docs/iomd.md

 A brief example will help to illustrate a few of the details and nuances.

 ```
-this stuff up at the top of your jsmd will be ignored
+this stuff up at the top of your iomd will be ignored

 %% md
 # this is markdown